eiramarol/eiramarol/README.md

 <div align = "center">

 # Hi there 👋 Welcome to my page.
 I'm Lora.
-*An aspiring Web Designer/ Frontend Web Developer*
+*An aspiring Frontend Web Developer*
 </div>

 <!-- - 🤔 I’m looking for help with trying to find my first software engineering job in this current job climate. -->